4.5 out of 5 stars

 For those who trade in large volumes, make sure that you give your Kraken's OTC service a try.
 Yes, you'll pay a bit more, but it'll prove well worth it when it comes to personal experience.
 It also remains your most cost-effective choice overall.

 Almost every one of Kraken's pairs follows the same fee schedule.
 This approach incentivizes market makers to ramp up liquidity.
 In turn, it makes it easier for you to see trades at your optimal price point.

 Finally, Kraken's dark pool trading applies to all Ethereum/fiat and Bitcoin/fiat currency pairs.
-This pool provides investors who desire a smaller footprint in the crypto market with the chance to make trades without disrupting the ecosystem.
+This pool provides crypto investors who desire a smaller footprint in the crypto market with the chance to trade crypto without disrupting the ecosystem.
 This option proves well worth the extra fees you'll pay.

 Kraken Customer Support